fkaanoz/nove-back/README.md

 ## TODO
-- Reverse the middleware order.
 - Redis Client should be implemented.
-- Auth middleware.
-Both middleware and auth package in foundation is empty.

 - Errors from API should be handled in Frontend with toasters or something like that.  - 10th Nov.